miyako/PowerInfer/index.md

 Official models are quite large in size.
 You can use the `quantize` tool to reduce the file size.

-Only a few official models are published:
+Only a few official quantised models are published:

 |Model|Size|
 |-|-:|